cklausme/EcoEvo/README.md

 ## Documentation

 - There is extensive documentation, including Tutorials, installed in Mathematica's built-in Documentation.
-Go to Help - Wolfram Documentation and search for EcoEvo.
+Go to Help - Wolfram Documentation and search for EcoEvo or run

+      Documentation`HelpLookup["EcoEvo"];

 ## Questions / Comments